-Purpose: Ensure that the transportation issues of senior citizens, people with disabilities and throughout the region.
+Purpose: Ensure that the transportation issues of senior citizens, people with disabilities and low income people are reflected in the region's transportation planning process, and throughout the region.

 • Attend meetings about transportation for seniors and people with disabilities with Disabilities and the Community Mobility Task Force.Respond to concerns of Task Force Members.